mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-markets.md

 This is my attempt to explore topics in the area of all things related to financial markets while gaining the investment wisdom from legendary investors.

-Starting with a short history lesson on ownership and stock market.
+Starting with a short history lesson on stock ownership and stock market.

 In the 1600s, the Dutch East India Company employed hundreds of ships to trade gold, spices, and silk around the globe.
 But running this massive operation wasn’t cheap.
 In order to fund their expensive voyages, the company turned to private citizens–individuals who could invest money to support the trip in exchange for a share of the ship’s profits.
 This practice allowed the company to afford even grander voyages, increasing profits for both themselves and their savvy investors.
 Selling these shares in coffee houses and shipping ports across the continent, the Dutch East India Company unknowingly invented the world’s first stock market.